The Burner

 Thanks for making it to the end.

-That means you get a finisher shirt.
+For Mud Runs that means you get a finisher shirt.

 Woman covered in water wearing The Burner finisher shirt earned in a previous event.